Thursday, June 28, 2018

 The Why and How of Dal

-My Spinach Dal Recipe ( suited to my American taste)
+My Spinach Dal Soup Recipe (American-ized)

 Ingredients: